costicaaa/hugo-blog/content/posts/from-html-to-kubernetes/index.md

 And that's ok because that's what `web dev` is about: delivering software **before** requirements or priorities change.

 I would also like to get input from the community.
-I am open to changing my plan (see what I did there?) if I find out certain topics or areas would be of greater interest than my plan.
+I am open to changing my plan (see what I did there?) if I find out certain topics or areas would be of greater interest than what I initially considered.
 So don't be shy, say `Hi` 👋...

 Ok now, go on, we can't go into Kubernetes if we can't display anything in a browser.
 Go get familiar with [web apps](https://costica.dev/posts/web-apps-my-mental-cheat-sheet/), because understanding the front-end is the stepping stone to understanding how everything works.
-And that statement comes from a backend dev, btw ;)
+Just to be clear, that statement comes from a backend dev 😉

 By-bye!